untoxa/bgb_profiling_toolkit/readme.md

 load the *.sym file in no$gmb format, that is produced by link-gbz80 linker

-    filename        : path and filename to *.sym symbols file resolve_banks   : is optional parameter that allows to extract bank numbers from comments in *.sym file; False by default
+    filename        : path and filename to *.sym symbols file resolve_banks   : optional parameter that allows to extract bank numbers from the comments in *.sym file; False by default

 function returns the address->symbol dict